TheNextGuy32/peace-of-westfalia/rules.md

 Are within 2 Diplomatic Influence of being its ally (no ties).

 When a Religious War is Declared, the Declarer becomes the Restorer of The Faith (ROTF).
 Place his control marker in the corresponding slot.
 Do not remove any of his influence from the Target Principality.

-###### Change Military Doctrine

-Players may change their Military Doctrine by moving their cube.

-When all Players Waging War have had an opportunity to Declare Wars and change their Military Doctrines, proceed to Battles & Peace Treaties.
-The Religious War, if any, will be waged in the next phase.

 ##### Battles & Peace Treaties